gdoermann/manifestly/README.md

 * **BLAKE2b**: BLAKE2b
 * **BLAKE2s**: BLAKE2s

+# Ignore Files

+Manifestly supports the use of `.manifestignore` files to exclude specific files or directories from the manifest.
+The `.manifestignore` file should be placed in the root directory of the manifest and can contain patterns to match files or directories to exclude.
+This file is tracked by default and will be included in the manifest/synchronized when present.

 # Contributing

 We welcome contributions to Manifestly!
 If you would like to contribute, please fork the repository and submit a pull